will-ockmore/httpx-retries/docs/index.md

 ---

-To get started, add the transport to your client.
+To get started, add the transport to your client:

 ``` python
 import httpx